cariboulabs/cariboulite/README.md

 2. Removing FPGA flash - redundant given the fact that the the RPI configures the FPGA in <1sec over SPI.
 Even if we have a whole library of custom made FPGA firmware files, switching between them is as simple and fast as a single linux command.
 3. Board layout improvements and overlays (silkscreen) beautification (including logo).
 4. A single system level 3.3V power (while the FPGA still receives 2.5V and 1.2V for its core).
 A linear regulator (rather than a switching DC-DC) was used to reduce conducted (power and ground) noise levels.
+5. Top and bottom EMI sheilding option - the EMI/RFI shield design models are provided in the [3d directory](hardware/rev2/3d/)
-5. More detailed changes in the [schematics](hardware/rev2/schematics/cariboulite_r2_sch.PDF).
+6. More detailed changes in the [schematics](hardware/rev2/schematics/cariboulite_r2_sch.PDF).

-In summary, in CaribouLite-Rev#2 PCB design has been thoroughly re-thought to meet its educational needs.
+In summary, in CaribouLite-Rev2.5 PCB design has been thoroughly re-thought to meet its educational needs with performance in mind.
 The RF path has been annotated with icons to ease the orientation in the schematics sheets, friendly silk writing was added describing system's components by their functionality rather than logical descriptors, and more.

 <table>
   <tr>